 There are two types of registers related to the Timer/Event Counter.
 The first is the TMR1L/TMR1H register pair that contains the actual value of the timer and into which an initial value can be preloaded.
+Writing to the TMR1L/TMR1H register will transfer the specified data to the Timer/Event Counter.
 Reading the TMR1L/TMR1H register will read the contents of the Timer/Event Counter.
 The second is the TMR1C control register, which is used to define the operating mode, control the counting enable or disable and select the active edge.